-By combining a Tektronix 575, 576, 577, 5CT1N, or 7CT1N Semiconductor Curve Tracer (SCT) with a vacuum tube tester you can turn your SCT into a universal curve tracer capable of testing vacuum tubes and semiconductors.
-A small adapter board which can be built for under \$801 is described in this paper that can be added to many vacuum tube testers to display the characteristic curves of thousands of vacuum tubes on any Tektronix curve tracer.
+By combining a Tektronix 575, 576, 577, 5CT1N, or 7CT1N Semiconductor Curve Tracer with a vacuum tube tester a universal curve tracer capable of testing semiconductors and vacuum tubes can be built for under \$801.
+A small adapter board is described in this paper that can be added to many vacuum tube testers to adapt them to display the characteristic curves of thousands of vacuum tubes on any Tektronix curve tracer.
 No modifications are necessary to the curve tracer.